vuongducphuong/documentation/content/applications/general/users/manage_users.rst

    account.
 If you want to change the leansoft.vn password, you can :ref:`send the password reset instructions <users/reset-password-email>`.

 Click on *Change Password* one more time.
-You are then redirected to an Odoo login page where you can reaccess your database using your new password.
+You are then redirected to an Leansoft login page where you can reaccess your database using your new password.

 .. _users/multi-companies: